Hitting to the Weaker Opponent

 Purposely hitting your opponent with the ball (or "tagging") stirs up controversy and deep feelings.
 This tactic is not against the rules and can be effective when your opponent is at the net and drops the paddle below chest height.
 But if the game is purely social, and especially if levels are mixed, smacking a ball with a lot of force to any area above the chest is frowned upon and probably should be followed with an apology.

-Some players refuse to target others and instead aim at their opponent's feet or toward the hip or armpit area of the paddle-hand side, which are difficult to reach with ease.
-Yet competitive players at the non-volley zone line should expect to be hit and take measures to fend off the ball (keep your paddle at chest height), dodge it, or surrender by turning their back.
+Some players refuse to target others and instead aim at their opponent's feet or toward the hip or armpit area of the paddle-hand side—areas that are difficult to reach with ease.
+Yet competitive players at the non-volley zone line should expect to be hit and take measures to fend it off the ball (keep your paddle at chest height), dodge it, or surrender by turning their back.
 Tagging, whether accidental or intentional, is part of the game.

 I've been hit many times, and only once did I carry a mark afterward (a shot that smacked the bridge of my nose and my eye).
 In all cases, I continued playing and accepted that such things happen.
 (The opponent's apology went a long way to making the pain hurt less.)